 Statement on EU-US Privacy Shield Framework

-We understand that you may have questions as to how this impacts your agreement with RDC since RDC is a Privacy Shield certified organization.
+We understand that you may have questions as to how this impacts your agreement with RDC since RDC was previously certified to both the EU-U.S. and the Swiss-U.S. Privacy Shield framework.

 RDC has always been committed to ensuring the protection of the personal data that it collects and processes on behalf of our customers; and therefore, is well positioned to manage this change.
-In addition to its certification under the EU-US Privacy Shield framework, RDC has been incorporating SCCs into our customer agreements since April 2019 and provides robust privacy and security measures in accordance with GDPR requirements.
+RDC is relying on SCCs to transfer personal data in connection with our customer agreements and provides robust privacy and security measures in accordance with GDPR requirements.
 RDC also has SCCs in place with its major subprocessors.
-RDC will continue to process all data with protections required under applicable data protection law and upon request will work with our customers to update agreements as necessary with SCCs, as they remain a valid mechanism for data transfer from the EU to the US.
+RDC will continue to process all data with protections required under applicable data protection law and upon request will work with our customers to update agreements as necessary with SCCs, as they remain a valid mechanism for data transfer from the EU to the U.S. and from Switzerland to the U.S.

 If you have questions regarding your customer agreement, please contact your account manager or email our Privacy Officer at email@example.com.